 Dental Lab Outsourcing: The Good, the Bad, and the Ugly

-By Robert Winter on May 9, 2022 | commentsThe cost of dental materials and the shortage of dental technicians in the United States has increased significantly in recent years, and some labs simply cannot continue to service clients in the same manner without increasing their prices.
+The cost of dental materials and the shortage of dental technicians in the United States have increased significantly in recent years, and some labs cannot continue to service clients in the same manner without increasing their prices.
 Due to this, dental lab outsourcing has become a more standard practice.
-Many small and large labs fabricate their restorations or appliances in the United States.
-However, without disclosing information to their clients, a growing number of dental labs are outsourcing the fabrication of their restorations to overseas laboratories.
+Many small and large labs in the United States fabricate their restorations or appliances.
+However, without disclosing information to their clients, many dental labs are outsourcing the fabrication of their restorations to overseas laboratories.

-Many labs fear increasing prices will drive their client base to a less-expensive competitor.
+Many labs fear that increasing prices will drive their client base to a less-expensive competitor.
 The cost of producing restorations offshore is a fraction of the price of fabricating them in the United States, so outsourcing is one way for a lab to increase profits while maintaining current pricing.

 ‘The Good’ Aspects of Dental Lab Outsourcing

-Due to the cost of purchasing equipment and investing in new technology, many labs rely on outsourcing at least some of their work to compete in today's market.
-Many small labs simply do not have the financial ability to purchase scanners, CAD/CAM machines, or 3D printers.
+Due to the cost of purchasing equipment and investing in new technology, many labs rely on outsourcing at least some of their work to compete in today’s market.
+Many small labs do not have the financial ability to purchase scanners, CAD/CAM machines, or 3D printers.
 By outsourcing some of their work, they can offer more services than they could if they did all the work in-house, improving the number of products they offer.

 ‘The Bad and The Ugly’ Aspects of Outsourcing